Paul R. McHugh: Career

-Gender, sexuality and sex reassignment surgery
+Gender, sexuality and gender-affirming surgery

-McHugh opposes sex reassignment surgery for transgender people.
-In 1979, he shut down the gender identity clinic at Johns Hopkins, saying that another researcher found that most of the people he tracked down who had undergone this type of surgery "were contented with what they had done and that only a few regretted it.
+McHugh opposes gender-affirming surgery for transgender people.
+In 1979, he shut down the Johns Hopkins Gender Identity Clinic, saying that another researcher found that most of the people he tracked down who had undergone this type of surgery "were contented with what they had done and that only a few regretted it.
 But in every other respect, they were little changed in their psychological condition.
 They had much the same problems with relationships, work, and emotions as before.
 The hope that they would emerge now from their emotional difficulties to flourish psychologically had not been fulfilled".
-He has said that medical treatment for transgender youth is “like performing liposuction on an anorexic child”, described post-operative transgender women as “caricatures of women” because the surgery failed to change many of their male traits, and stated that “The transgendered suffer a disorder of 'assumption.'”
+He has said that medical treatment for transgender youth is "like performing liposuction on an anorexic child", described post-operative transgender women as "caricatures of women" because the surgery failed to change many of their male traits, and stated that "The transgendered suffer a disorder of 'assumption.'"

 In his book The Man Who Would Be Queen, psychologist J. Michael Bailey writes that McHugh's concerns are "worth taking seriously", but criticizes McHugh's conclusions, saying "we simply have no idea how to make gender dysphoria go away.
 I suspect that both autogynephilic and homosexual gender dysphoria result from early and irreversible developmental processes in the brain.
 If so, learning more about the origins of transsexualism will not get us much closer to curing it."

 McHugh signed a statement from the American College of Pediatricians (ACPeds) opposing transgender healthcare and characterizing trans people as being mentally ill.
 The Southern Poverty Law Center has classified ACPeds as an anti-LGBT hate group.
 According to an April 2016 report by the Southern Poverty Law Center, McHugh has held a number of transphobic positions, and has promoted Ray Blanchard's theory of autogynephilia:

 McHugh considers homosexuality to be an "erroneous desire" and supported 2008 California Proposition 8.
+According to Deborah Rudacille, McHugh is willing to concede that scientists may one day find a biological explanation for gender variance, saying "If people are afflicted in fetal life by an abnormal hormonal thing, they can have all kinds of peculiar sexual attitudes when they come out".